skyfielders/python-skyfield/skyfield/documentation/time.rst

 If your script will always have Internet access and you worry about the file falling out of date
-(and if you can trust the “modify time” file attribute on your filesystem), you can have Skyfield download a new copy once the copy on disk has grown too old:
+(and if you can trust the “modify time” file attribute on your filesystem), then you can have Skyfield download a new copy once the file on disk has grown too old
+(where “too old” for your application must be determined by comparing your accuracy needs with how quickly UT1 diverges without fresh IERS data;
+this example uses 30 days only as an illustration):

 ::